dinesh2104/chatapp/README.md

 # chatapp
-- This Application help two person to chat.
+- This is chat application.
--  It is written in php and mysql
+-  It is written in php and mysql.